-The term set includes a relatively small set of terms for disorders, procedures and findings that represent the vast majority of dental disease and treatment.
+The term set includes a relatively small set of disorder, procedure, finding and observable entity concepts that represent the vast majority of dental disease and treatment.
 In seeking broad adoption among dental electronic records vendors and recognizing the variability of the odontogram design and depth of detail, this refset is designed to include the core of what most systems would need to have in any odontogram visualization.